 Often overlooked, one of the most common times you may encounter your microgreens wilting is after you have picked them!
 If you have harvested your greens but don’t intend to use them all at once, there are a few simple steps that can be taken to ensure longer shelf life.

 If you are harvesting during a hot or humid season, it might be advantageous to use a fan to cool off the greens before or just after harvesting to prevent wilting.
-Place clean microgreens in a sealed container and store them in the fridge.
+Place your dry microgreens in a sealed container and store them in the fridge.
 When stored properly microgreens can remain fresh in the fridge for days.

 Overall, it’s easy to grow microgreens and the success rate to end up with fresh and nutritious plants is high.
 Though, there are times when we fail and then it is good to understand what we can do to get our plants back on track.
 To avoid the frustration of losing your microgreens, consider the reasons provided.
 A good saying is “practice makes perfect” and with some minor adjustments, you will again be growing healthy microgreens.